compose-spec/compose-spec/spec.md

 resources together and isolate them from other applications or other installation of the same Compose specified application with distinct parameters.
 A Compose implementation creating resources on a platform MUST prefix resource names by project and set the label `com.docker.compose.project`.

-Project name can be set explicitely by top-level `name` attribute.
+Project name can be set explicitly by top-level `name` attribute.
 Compose implementation MUST offer a way for user to set a custom project name and override this name, so that the same `compose.yaml` file can be deployed twice on the same infrastructure, without changes, by just passing a distinct name.

 ### Illustrative example